blaenk/site/content/notes/algorithms.md

 ### Parallel Job Scheduling

 The _critical path method_ for parallel job scheduling consists of encoding the constraints of the scheduling problem in a DAG.
-Both a source vertex $s$ and a sink vertex $t$ are created on either ends of the graph.
+Both a source vertex `$s$` and a sink vertex `$t$` are created on either ends of the graph.
 Jobs are encoded in the graph as a pair of nodes connected by an edge whose weight corresponds to that job's duration.
-For each precedence constraint $v \rightarrow w$, add a zero-weight edge from $v$ to $w$.
+For each precedence constraint `$v \rightarrow w$`, add a zero-weight edge from `$v$` to `$w$`.
 Finally, add a zero-weight edge from the source to every job's start vertex and from every job's end vertex to the sink.

 When the scheduling problem is encoded in this manner, it can be solved by scheduling each job at the time corresponding to its longest path from the source vertex.